Pseudorandom unitaries are neither real nor sparse nor noise-robust: Efficient measurement of imaginarity for unitaries

-To achieve an error of at most $\delta$ with a probability of failure $\nu$, we require at most $M=O(\delta^{-2}\log(\nu^{-1}))$ measurements and $2M$ instances of $U$.
-The classical post-processing time scales as $O(n)$, which is asymptotically optimal.
+\revC{$P_\Phi(U)$ can be measured efficiently by sampling in the Bell basis and measuring the probability of sampling $\ket{\Phi}$.
+We upper bound the required number of measurements $M$ with Hoeffding's inequality~\eqref{eq:hoeffding}, where we have $\Delta\lambda=1$ as the range of possible measurement outcomes.} To achieve an error of at most $\delta$ with a probability of failure $\nu$, we require at most $M=O(\delta^{-2}\log(\nu^{-1}))$ measurements and $2M$ instances of $U$.
+The classical post-processing time scales as $O(n)$, which is asymptotically optimal. \end{proof}